-- 1) Never put a copper ground plane under an ID-12LA-LP or an ID-20LA-LP.
+- 1) Never put a copper ground plane under an ID-12LA or an ID-20LA.
 The antenna in the module will couple with the copper and the copper will act as a shorted turn.
 A shorted turn acts much like a negative inductance and will detune the antenna in the module. - 2) Never run a noisy supply track under the module.
-The track will couple with the antenna and the noise will reduce the read range.
+The track will couple with the antenna and the noise will reduce the read range. - 3) Never run the tracking of decoupling capacitors for other circuitry, processor etc., under the module. - 4) Track the module supply decoupling capacitor as close to pin1 and pin11 as possible.

-- 3) Never run the tracking of decoupling capacitors for other circuitry, processor etc., under the module. - 4) Track the module supply decoupling capacitor as close to pin1 and pin11 as possible. - 5) Use a linear regulator for the supply if possible.
+- 5) Use a linear regulator for the supply if possible.
 If a switching power must be used then see the section on choice of power supply. - 6) If a switching supply is present on the same mother board, and uses an inductor, consider rotating the inductor to obtain the least coupling with the module antenna. - 7) Preferably power the beeper from another supply.
 Beepers can draw large current that can cause the module supply voltage to dip momentarily causing a module brown out reset or other erratic malfunction.

 Note.
 Low power regulators are less expensive, easier to configure, take up less room and noise is easier to control.
-If long read-range is not critical to your application, consider the ID-Innovations micro-power range of pin compatible modules; these typically draw less than 5 micro amperes at 3v.
-Please note that the pin-out of the ID-xxuP range have a slightly modified pin out.
+If long read-range is not critical to your application, consider the ID-Innovations micro power range of pin compatible modules; these typically draw less than 100 micro amperes at 3v.